EvoHull/Tapirs/docs/Setting-up-Tapirs/setup.md

 # DATA

-The `data/` directory must contain 2 subdirectories `01_demultiplexed/` `databases/`
+The `data/` directory must contain 2 subdirectories:

+a) `01_demultiplexed/`

+b) `databases/`

 ## 01_demultiplexed
-The start point of this workflows is demultiplexed fastq.gz sequence files in the data/01_demultiplexed directory.
+The start point of this workflows is demultiplexed fastq.gz sequence files in the `data/01_demultiplexed` directory.
 There are many ways to produce these files, and your sequencing machine or sequencing centre will most likely return this as the default data.

 It is essential for reproducibility that this starting data is kept together with the experiment.
 If size prohibits its inclusion then archive it publicly and include the doi into the experimental record.